johanjanssen/About-me/README.md

 Except from speaking I regularly write articles, mainly for InfoQ nowadays and was a member of the Dutch Java Magazine editorial board.

+I was awarded the [Oracle ACE Pro](https://ace.oracle.com/) title in 2023 for my contributions to the Java community.

 More detailed information can be found via the links below.

 [Talks](Talks.md) I presented in the past and talks already scheduled